-In the twenty-first century California’s political class has created a new kind of human silage: Bureaucracy fodder.
-The state’s homeless population supports a head-spinning array of well-funded government agencies, nonprofits, charities, foundations, think tanks, law firms, consultants, and developers, all funded and enabled by the state’s (allegedly progressive) political class.
+In the twenty-first century California’s political class has created a whole new category of human silage that is every bit as cruel and barbaric — and arguably more so — as that of the past.
+Call it “bureaucracy fodder.”
+The state’s homeless population supports a head-spinning array of head-spinningly well-funded government agencies, nonprofits, charities, foundations, think tanks, law firms, consultants, and developers, all funded and enabled by the state’s (allegedly progressive) political class.
 As people suffer and die on the streets by the thousands these Brahmins rake in the paychecks, plan scores of multimillion dollar “affordable” and “low income” development projects, hold extravagant galas, and attend posh retreats and “team building” events while clothing themselves in the guise of altruism and community.

 While developers vie for literally billions in project funds, many executives on both the public and private side of this archipelago make handsome six-figure salaries, such as disgraced former Congresswoman Katie Hill.
 Before leaving to run for office she was making nearly $200,000 a year as deputy CEO of a nonprofit called People Assisting the Homeless (PATH) – at the age of 27.
 That organization itself has grown its revenue from $8.3 million in fiscal year 2012 to $45.8 million last year.
 The organization’s CEO, Joel Roberts, made $241,370.